jwyang/JULE.torch/README.md

 We upload six small datasets: COIL-20, USPS, MNIST-test, CMU-PIE, FRGC, UMist.
 The other large datasets, COIL-100, MNIST-full and YTF can be found in my google drive [here](https://drive.google.com/folderview?id=0B9J-9A2jotGRT25vSDhUWTQxVWs&usp=sharing).

+### Qualitative Results

+### Compared Approaches

+We upload the code for the compared approaches in matlab folder.
+Please refer to the original paper for details and cite them properly.
+In this foler, we also attach the evaluation code for two metric: normalized mutual information (NMI) and clustering accuracy (AC).

 ### Extensions

 1. **Data Visualization**: With a few modifications, the proposed approach can be used to visualize high-dimensional data in low dimension, e.g., 2D, 3D.
 As shown in our paper, the visualization performance beats [parametric t-SNE](https://lvdmaaten.github.io/tsne/) on MNIST dataset.
 Please refer to the [repo](https://github.com/jwyang/jule-visualize) for detail.
 More experimental results on both image data and other modality data will come soon.